altanner/graphical-data-apps/site-build/content/posts/02streamlit_intro.md

 streamlit run data_app.py
 ```

 The terminal should report something along the lines of `You can now view your Streamlit app in your browser` - so, have a look, where it will have opened a new tab for you!
-A webpage made with two lines of code!
+A browser-ready page made with two lines of code!

 ### Adding your first layout component
 Hopefully, you now have a tab with your Streamlit app running.
 Let's add a couple of extra things, so you can see how the output of your script affects the app tab.